 A2: Salary costs for senior individual participants are expected to be covered from other sources, however if necessary the amount should not exceed more than 10% of total cost of the US budget.
 Salary support for junior team members and technical support staff may be included as appropriate.
 For Pakistani budget guidelines, refer to HEC’s standard financial guidelines.

 Q3: Do I need to submit cost estimates for any purchases over $5000 with the proposal?

 A3: Yes, it would be advantageous to have the cost estimate included for the review.

 Q4: As the US PI, can I use my grant money to help pay for the travel and/or stay of a Pakistani student/post-doc to my institution?
 Can my counterpart in Pakistan pay travel costs and/or stay of a student/post-doc from my institution?

 A4: Yes.
 Both scenarios are allowed although in a majority of previously funded projects, each side paid for its own travel and stay.
 However we strongly advise that all travel costs of Pakistani counterparts be covered by Pakistani funds when USAID is the funding sponsor of your grant.
 USAID funds, of any amount, used to support host country nationals, i.e. Pakistani, for U.S.-based training must follow a complex and lengthy (min 6 months) visa process as outlined in ADS Chapter 252.
 Having the Pakistani side fund their travel to the US removes that requirement.

 Q5: If the proposal is selected for funding, does each collaborating partner (US and Pakistan) receive their funds separately or will one collaborator serve as the prime recipient of all funds and establish a sub relationship with the other?

 A5: Although a joint project, the funding stream is separate.
-Funds from the National Academies will be disbursed to the U.S. institution and in Pakistan, the Higher Education Commission (HEC) will disburse funds.
+Funds from the National Academy of Sciences will be disbursed to the U.S. institution and in Pakistan, the Higher Education Commission (HEC) will disburse funds.